 There’s a Pause Worthy Moment of Alex changing his neighbor’s television with a remote, which shows a Jamie Foxx music video.
 You know what Scarjo, and Jamie both have in common?
 They both went on to participate in Marvel related productions.

 Cinematography was surprising descent.

 Naughty: Similar to Home Alone 2 recycling the same plot from Home Alone, the “third installment,” also recycles the same premise.
-Mr. Hughes, welcome to The Department Of Redundancy on not coming up with an original plotline.
+Mr. Hughes, welcome to The Department Of Redundancy for not coming up with an original plotline.

 Unlike Kevin, Alex never had a Character Arc.
 Kevin from the original movie, has gone through Character Development, until Home Alone 2 reverts back to his old self.